Defence of Kamalpur: Unsuccessful siege of Indian Army

 Kler tried to take Kamalpur on the run, using Mukti Bahini troops, but failed.
 Later, Kler made two more attempts to overrun the Pakistani troops positions in Kamalpur, but likewise unsuccessfully.
 He then decided to mount an attack by the 1st Battalion, Maratha Light Infantry on the forty men and four 120 mm mortars of 83 Mortar Battery belonging to Pakistan Army.
 1st Battalion of Maratha Light Infantry successfully overran them, suffering one casualty.
 Kler then "decided to lay siege to Kamalpur and break down its will to resist", according to Gen. Sukhwant Singh.
 After laying the siege, Kler launched a third attack on Pakistani positions in Kamalpur.
 However, the third attack met the same fate as previous two unsuccessful attacks.
 Failure of the third attack and resulting casualties had dispirited the attacking troops, and the higher command had developed second thought about Kler ability to handle live operations.
 Getting wary because of casualties, successive failures and demoralisation among the attacking troops, Kler decided to starve out the garrison by a prolonged siege.
-Sukhwant Singh knew that there was no Pakistani artillery in this sector, only two troops of mortars, but states that "Kler was further handicapped inasmuch as one of his battalions had just been organised from an 1 (sic) battalion, raised initially for counterinsurgency with no support elements.
+Sukhwant Singh knew that there was no Pakistani artillery in this sector, only two mortars, but states that "Kler was further handicapped inasmuch as one of his battalions had just been organised from an 1 (sic) battalion, raised initially for counterinsurgency with no support elements.
 In tackling a weak platoon post, another battalion brought out some major weaknesses of leadership under fire.
 The battalion reached its objective with relatively few casualties.
 As expected, the enemy turned artillery fire on the objective.
 A mortar bomb landed on a trench occupied by four men close to the commanding officer.
 He saw limbs fly and lost his nerve."

 Artillery and air strike

-At about 09:30 on 4 December, after withdrawing his troops from close siege, Kler "hammered the post with seven sorties of MiG-21s firing rockets and cannon, and this was repeated twice later in the day".
+On 4 December, Indian aircraft fired rockets and cannons on the post in three sorties.
 Maj.
 Gen. Gurbux Singh (commander of the north region) himself entered affairs by sending Capt.
 Malik a note via a Mukti Bahini courier: " whatever you decide to do, we have every intention of eliminating Kamalpur post.
 It is to save you and our side casualties this message is being sent to you ".
 He sent another note after a further air strike and this was met, as had been the other messages, by increased firing by Malik's men.
-But it could not go on, Malik received the order by radio to surrender, which he did at 1900 that day.
+But it could not go on, Malik received the order by radio to surrender, which he did at 19:00 that day.